john-hawkins/john-hawkins.github.io/_pages/about.md

 ## Natural Language Processing for Systematic Review in Biomedical Research

-An investigation into machine learning methods for automated filtering of reserch papers extracted from biomedical database seraches.
+An investigation into machine learning methods for automated filtering of research papers extracted from biomedical database seraches.

 ## Minimum Viable Model Estimation